Evening Shade: Production

-The show's production company, Mozark Productions, was a joint venture by creator Linda Bloodworth-Thomason of Missouri and her husband, Arkansas native, Harry Thomason, which concurrently produced another successful show set in the South, Designing Women.
+The show's production company, Mozark Productions, was a joint venture by creator Linda Bloodworth-Thomason of Missouri and her husband, Arkansas native Harry Thomason, which concurrently produced another successful show set in the South, Designing Women.
 Hal Holbrook's Designing Women character was killed off to free the actor to star in the newer program.
 The series was produced in association with CBS Productions, Burt Reynolds Productions, and MTM Enterprises.
 CBS retained full ownership of the series while MTM syndicated the series in the United States.

 Release

 Home media

 On July 15, 2008, CBS DVD/Paramount Home Entertainment released the first season on DVD, albeit with redone music and editing.

 On April 12, 2019, Visual Entertainment released the complete series on DVD in Region 1 for the first time.

 Reception

 The series enjoyed strong ratings during its entire run, hitting its peak in season two with a number 15 Nielsen ranking.
 At the time, this was a notably higher position than The Cosby Show, which had recently fallen from a five-year streak as TV's number-one program.
 Evening Shade was still a top-30 performer, after CBS cancelled the series in May 1994.
 Skyrocketing production costs, mainly attributed to the large salaries of the show's top-caliber, all-star cast, were the primary reason given for the cancellation (which was confirmed by Marilu Henner in her September 1994 appearance on Charlie Rose).
 However, some have speculated that the show's ending was a decision made by Reynolds, rather than CBS, as his recent marriage troubles with Loni Anderson (from whom he was divorced in 1993) were thought to have affected his work.

-After its cancellation, reruns of Evening Shade were picked up by The Family Channel; however, due to the network's conservative censorship standards, only 40 of the series' 101 episodes produced were aired by FAM, which were also edited considerably from their original broadcast versions.
+After its cancellation, reruns of Evening Shade were picked up by The Family Channel, which were also edited considerably from their original broadcast versions.